 In the event of a case of head lice being identified a class letter will be sent home.

-We have regular recorded practices so that children and staff know what to do in the event of a real fire.
+We have regular recorded practices so that children and staff know what to do in the event of a real fire or lockdown.

 Milk (third of a pint carton) is available at morning playtime for those who wish to benefit from a special EU subsidy.
 All children under the age of 5 receive free milk.
 The school will be using Cool Milk to supply milk, please ask for a registration form from the school office or visit their website www.coolmilk.com

 All children are encouraged to bring a healthy snack which they can eat at break time (not chocolate or crisps).
-Free fruit is provided for children in KS1 at a different time during the day.
+Free fruit is provided for children in EYFS and KS1 at a different time during the day.

 MID DAY MEAL ARRANGEMENTS